 If f > 0, this references a file containing basis information in the format of Section 6.2.

-• The file will usually have been output previously as a PUNCH file.
+The file will usually have been output previously as a Punch file.
+The file will not be accessed if an Old basis file is specified.